-Criminal Defense Practicum I (JUR 5170) serves as an introduction to working in the public defender office and the local courts.
+Criminal Defense Practicum I (JUR 5170) serves as an introduction to the inner-workings of the public defender system and local courts.
 The course is designed for 2d year students, but 3d year students may enroll.
-Students in 5170 observe the full variety of court proceedings that occur in the criminal process – bond hearings, committal hearings, motion hearings, arraignments, trials, guilty pleas and sentencings.
-Students work with a supervising attorney and assist with case investigation, client and witness interviewing, legal research, court presentations and all other work that is integral to a criminal defense practice.
+Students work part-time with a supervising attorney and assist with case investigation, client and witness interviewing, legal research, courtroom advocacy, and other work that is integral to a criminal defense practice.
 Admission to CDP 1 is through an application and interview process and enrollment is through permission of the instructor only.
 3 credits.

-Criminal Defense Practicum II (JUR 4500) is for 3rd year students who have previously taken Criminal Defense Practicum I. CDP II students also work for supervising attorneys in the public defender office and represent clients before all courts and engage in the full range of courtroom advocacy, while under the supervision of one of the licensed attorneys in the PD office.
+Criminal Defense Practicum II (JUR 4500) is for students who have previously taken Criminal Defense Practicum I. In CDP II, students continue working for supervising attorneys in a public defender office and engage in the full range of advocacy implicated in criminal defense.
 No application is required for admission to CDP II; however – enrollment is through points allocation and permission from the instructor.
 4, 5, or 6 credits.

 Course Information & Requirements

 There are no prerequisites.
 The Clinics are open to all second and third year law students.
 However, Criminal Defense Clinic I is a pre-requisite to Criminal Defense Clinic II, and only third year students may take Criminal Defense Clinic II.
 Courses in Criminal Procedure and Evidence are very helpful.

 Criminal Defense Clinic I is a three credit course.
 Criminal Defense Clinic II can be taken for from 4 to 6 hours of credit.
 Both Clinics can be taken for more than one semester, which is highly recommended for persons who intend to obtain work in a public defender office after graduation.